Code-Institute-Submissions/MS2-FilmAnseo/testing/testing.md

 ## Testing User Stories
 The main criteria for used for testing the overall fuctinality of the site are the user stories.
-A quick not on whether the criteria are met for each user story follows:
+A quick note on whether the criteria are met for each user story follows:
 * I am among a group of tourists sitting at a cafe table after lunch wondering where we'll go for the afternoon.
 After finding the site, we can easily view the map, discuss the films, chat about the movie trivia and make a decision on whether or not to go to the location based on weather info.
     * I think the criteria for this user story are met.
 The film and weather data is working and accessibly presented.
 Points for improvement might be:
         * A longer list of films